joeinman/FlashKV/README.md

 # FlashKV

-FlashKV is a lightweight, hardware agnostic key-value store library for flash memory.
+FlashKV is a lightweight, hardware agnostic key-value store for flash memory.
 It provides an easy-to-use interface for storing, reading, and erasing key-value pairs in flash memory.

 ## Features: